gerhardkurz/roboZen/README.md

 The **server.conf** is generated automatically by the RCSS server.

 ### Getting started
+RoboZen uses gradle to resolve dependencies.
+The associated wrapper can be found under `gradle/wrapper/`.
+The windows binaries of the robocup server and monitor are already included in the repository.

 ### Examples
 Basic and advanced policy examples can be found in the `edu.kit.robocup.example` package.